redis/redis-doc/docs/redis-clients/python.md

 }
 ```

 Create an index.
 In this example, all JSON documents with the key prefix `user:` will be indexed.
+For more information, see [Query syntax](https://redis.io/docs/stack/search/reference/query_syntax).

 ```python
 rs = r.ft("idx:users")